-One other point on that: Humans are TERRIBLE at estimating compound growth.
+One important thing to note is that Humans are generally TERRIBLE at estimating compound growth.
 For example, try to estimate how much the aforementioned 100 grand would grow to if it compounded at 7% annually for 50 years instead of just 2 years.
 You probably didn’t think it would reach almost three million dollars.
 Remember:

-With the math in mind, it is easy to see how a seemingly normal expense like a car payment (US Average of $499/mo before insurance, gas, tolls etc.) can add up to literally millions of dollars over the course of your life.
-Even if you have a “cheap” car (say, $200/mo) it is costing you the ability to invest that money.
+With compound interest in mind, it is easy to see how a seemingly normal expense like a car payment (US Average of $499/mo before insurance, gas, tolls etc.) can add up to literally millions of dollars over the course of your life.
+Even if you have a “cheap” car (say, $200/mo) it is COSTING you the ability to invest that money for the length of your lease.
 In economics, we call this the “opportunity cost” because it is costing you an opportunity.
-Economists are not necessarily known for their creativity.
+Economists are not known for their creativity.

 So the opportunity cost that you are giving up by choosing a $200 car payment is having $1,000,000 in 50 years.
-JUST FROM ONE CAR PAYMENT, add in the affiliated expenses or a more expensive car and you can calculate how ludicrous the numbers get.
+This is just from one very average car payment over your life.
+If you add in the affiliated expenses or a more expensive car you can calculate how ludicrous the numbers get.
 Use this compound interest calculator to help you.
 When using the calculator:

 Current Principle: $0